andrew-moldovan/simplysocial/README.md

-# simplysocial -- No Bootstrap Demo Project
+# simplysocial -- Bootstrap-Free Demo Project

-I wanted to play wtih building a fully responsive front-end without using Bootstrap and to see how difficult it would be.
-This is just a simple demo project of me doing just that.
+I wanted to play with building a fully responsive front-end without using Bootstrap and to see how difficult it would be.

 ##Seed
 I used the [gulp angular yo generator](https://github.com/Swiip/generator-gulp-angular) to get started.
 I hadn't used this generator before, so I figured I would give it a try for this project.
 I found it to be really awesome, giving all the necessary tools right out of the box.